Skip to content

 2. Tomato Segmentation in Fast Mode Use this for Tomato datasets if you want faster results (skips test-time augmentation).

-python cli_interface.py /path/to/dataset --species tomato --fast
+python cli.py /path/to/dataset --model Tomato --fast

 3. Custom Post-processing If you need to adjust the Alpha parameter (weighted average trailing) specifically for your dataset:

-python cli_interface.py /path/to/dataset --species arabidopsis --alpha 0.90
+python cli.py /path/to/dataset --model Arabidopsis --alpha 0.90

 Argument Reference